AnkushRajabhoj/design-patterns-java/README.md

 The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.

-This pattern could be breaked by usage of
+This pattern could be broken by usage of
  * Serialization
  * Reflection
  * Multiple class loader

+### Simple Factory
+### Factory Method
+### Abstract Factory

+## Structural Design Patterns

+### Decorator Patter
+The Decorator Pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

 ## Behavioral Design Patterns

 ### Strategy Pattern
 The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it.
+Strategy lets the algorithm vary independently of clients that use it.

 ### Observer Pattern